 What is cancer?
 This seemingly simple question would make a lot of people think a lot once they were asked it.
-While, due to changing environment and ageing of societies, we meet more and more people who undergo therapy, we often have no idea what is it, apart from the fact that it is deadly or harmful to our body.
+While, due to changing environment and aging of societies, we meet more and more people who undergo therapy, we often have no idea what is it, apart from the fact that it is deadly or harmful to our bodies.

-There is another question asked a lot from people is “why cancer haven’t been cured yet?“.
+There is another question asked by a lot of people is “Why cancer hasn’t been cured yet?".

 Every effort to educate about causes, prevention, and treatment seems then a reasonable one, and we will attempt to fill out information gaps in those of you who wonder a lot about it but are afraid to ask for basics or have a hard time looking it up online.

-Stage four means the most advanced phase of it, in which often palliative care is the only option of cancer treatment.
+Stage four means the most advanced phase of it, in which often palliative care is the only option for cancer treatment.

 While speaking about types, firstly we can differentiate between benign and malign cancers.
 In benign types, damaged cells grow only in a selected body part and do not spread outside of it.
 For this reason, the treatment of benign cancers is relatively easy – surgery may be sufficient.
 Many people healthily live with benign tumors.
 Some types of benign tumors such as nevi or moles may never need treatment.
 Although benign tumors are sometimes painful and potentially dangerous, they do not pose a threat like malign tumors do.
 Malign cells are more tend to metastasize.